Ramstein Road Trips: Mosel-ing down the river

-U.S. Air Force Airmen, assigned to 86th Airlift Wing Public Affairs, travel within the Eifel region in Western Germany, as part of the fourth episode of the travel series, Ramstein Road Trips, July 25, 2024.
+U.S. Airmen, assigned to 86th Airlift Wing Public Affairs, travel within the Eifel region in Western Germany, as part of the fourth episode of the travel series, Ramstein Road Trips, July 25, 2024.
 Ramstein Road Trips is a monthly travel series on the Ramstein Air Base official Facebook page and Youtube channel, providing budget-friendly travel options in the local area for Airmen and their families.
-(U.S. Air Force video by Senior Airman Edgar Grimaldo & Staff Sgt.
-Johnny Foister)
+(U.S. Air Force video by Airman 1st Class Tabatha Chapman)

 |Date Taken: